Classic Banana Bread

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

-- ½ teaspoon ground cinnamon
+- 1/2 teaspoon ground cinnamon

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ½ cup (115 grams) unsalted butter, softened to room temperature
+- 1/2 cup (115 grams) unsalted butter softened

-- ½ cup (100 grams) granulated sugar
+- 1/2 cup (100 grams) granulated sugar

-- ¼ cup (50 grams) brown sugar
+- 1/4 cup (50 grams) light brown sugar packed

-- 2 large eggs, room temperature
+- 2 large eggs at room temperature

 - 2 teaspoons pure vanilla extract

 - 2 cups (440 grams) mashed banana

-- ½ cup (80 grams) chopped walnuts (optional)
+- 1/2 cup (80 grams) chopped walnuts (optional)

 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.

 - Mix in the eggs and vanilla, making sure to mix well after each addition.
 Stop and scrape down the sides of the bowl, then add the mashed banana and mix until fully combined.

 - Scoop the batter into the prepared loaf pan and spread it around into one even layer.

-- Bake at 350°F for 55-65 minutes or until a toothpick inserted into the center comes out clean.
+- Bake at 350°F (177°C) for 55-65 minutes or until a toothpick inserted into the center comes out clean.
 Tent with aluminum foil to prevent excess browning if needed.